ayush7garg/yolo-object-detection/README.md

 <h1>YOLO</h1><br>
 <strong>You Only Look Once!</strong><br>
-This algorithm detects object in a image/video at a speed which is faster than any other algorithm.
+This object-detection algorithm detects object in a image/video at a speed faster than any other algorithm.